-Britton Douglas is an associate in the Insurance Coverage and Business Litigation Practice Groups in the Dallas office of Haynes and Boone, LLP.
+Britton Douglas is an Associate in the Insurance Coverage and Business Litigation Practice Groups in the Dallas office of Haynes and Boone, LLP

 Britton represents clients in all facets of complex commercial litigation in both state and federal courts, and before arbitration panels.
-His experience is diverse, having served companies facing a wide range of legal matters in multiple industries.
+His experience is diverse, having served companies facing a wide range of legal matters in many industries.
 Britton assists clients in resolving disputes through litigation, but also understands the importance of alternative dispute resolution and front-end consulting to avoid disputes.

 Britton's experience includes:

-- Representing clients in complex insurance coverage litigation involving coverage related to:
+- Representing clients in complex insurance coverage litigation

 - Prosecuting bad faith claims and Texas Insurance Code violations related to alleged claims mishandling in complex coverage litigation